African countries are investing in space for economic development

 It largely fell on deaf ears.

-"My personal opinion is that the African Space Policy is a great step forward.
+“My personal opinion is that the African Space Policy is a great step forward.
 The African Space Agency will be beneficial in the long term but is a little premature.
-I think countries need to develop and grow their own capabilities first," Sharpe says.
+I think countries need to develop and grow their own capabilities first,” said Sharpe.

 An official African Space Agency might be a long way off, but national space programs are looking at ways of working together.

-"I think collaboration will be the only the answer for us to develop forward," Sharpe says.
+“I think collaboration will be the only the answer for us to develop forward,” said Sharpe.